commonsguy/cwac-anddown/README.markdown

 This project has no dependencies.
 This repository includes a copy of the relevant files from the hoedown project.

-This project should work on API Level 7 and higher &mdash; please report bugs if you find otherwise.
+This project should work on API Level 8 and higher &mdash; please report bugs if you find otherwise.

 Version
 -------
-This is version v0.2.4 of this module, which means it is... well... it is what it is.
+The latest version of this library is **v0.3.0**.
+Um, yay?

 Demo
 ----